 Both English and Maths have achieved well above the national level of attainment with 72.3% of the 2017 cohort achieving a grade ‘4’ or above in both English and Maths GCSEs.
 This consistently high standard of attainment reflects some really outstanding individual achievements across all ability levels.

-Julia Maunder, Headteacher said “My congratulations go to all our students who have earned such excellent results this year.
+Julia Maunder, Headteacher, said “My congratulations go to all our students who have earned such excellent results this year, despite the changes to the examination system which added to the pressures they faced.
 Our principle of inclusion at Thomas Keble has ensured that all students, regardless of ability, have received widespread and comprehensive support to stretch and challenge their expectations in order to achieve their very best.
-This was further highlighted in a recent ‘Real Schools Guide’ which was published by Trinity Mirror Data group which placed Thomas Keble as the second highest performing comprehensive school in Gloucestershire according to comparisons across 25 different performance measures including attainment and value added results.
 I would also like to acknowledge the hard work of staff and parents in supporting our young people throughout their time with us.”

 Julia Maunder: Headteacher